dnsimple/dnsimple-support/content/articles/how-is-dnsimple-pronounced.markdown

 ---
 title: How to pronounce DNSimple
 excerpt: "It's not obviously apparent how to pronounce DNSimple.
-Here is a guide for you"
+Here is a guide for you."
 categories:
 - DNSimple
 ---